 - No “doggie bags”.
 You can’t take any food home with you to share with others.

-Traditional advisory services use a very similar business model.
+According to Graze Craze Franchise, traditional advisory services use a very similar business model.
 Access is a fixed fee for each user, and once “inside”, the user has “all-you-can-eat” access to a whitepaper library.

 Traditional advisory services make money because: